hpcleuven/VscDocumentation/source/compute/software/r_package_management.rst

 Researchers that need to use many custom environments in R (`i.e.` with R packages not provided in modules) can easily manage such environments with so-called `RStudio Projects`.
-RStudio Projects provide a self-contained, organized environment.
-Each project has its own directory, workspace and history which helps avoid conflicts between different analyses.
+RStudio Projects provide a self-contained, organized environment in R. Each project has its own directory, workspace and history which helps avoid conflicts between different analyses.
 This structure encourages best practices such as modular code, as well as the use of relative filepaths and version control (e.g. git integration).